adilbhati/password-generator/README.md

 # password-generator-app

-This template should help get you started developing with Vue 3 in Vite.
+This is a simple password generator made with Vue 3 with Vite.
+Use it to generate a customisable password or check strength of your existing password.

 ## Recommended IDE Setup